AdaCore/training_material/courses/rust_essentials/100_generics/03_generic_and_traits.rst

 Turbofish "::<>"
 ----------------

--  Usually Rust compiler determines the type to use from context
+-  Usually the compiler determines the type to use from context

    -  Sometimes there is *ambiguity*